OldDriverPickMeUp/py3-project-fast-builder/README.md

 Use below command you can generate docker-compse for each task.
 ```
-$ python manage.py docker-compose-gen --dev FILENAME
+$ python manage.py docker-compose-service --dev FILENAME
 ```
 This command will generate the service yaml code of this python file

 You can custom the template in code_templates/docker-compose/service.j2.

 ### LOGGING
-If you are using logging module,you must use log.logger as your log.
+If you are using logging module,you'd better use log.logger as your log.
 ```
 from log import logger
 ```

 If you are using print() as a log, everything will be okay.

-# GET HELP
+## GET HELP

 ```
 $ python manage.py --help